zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	See :option:`-report-ingress-status` flag.

+.. option:: -enable-tls-passthrough

+	Enable TLS Passthrough on port 443.

+	Requires :option:`-enable-custom-resources`.

 .. option:: -external-service <string>

 	Specifies the name of the service with the type LoadBalancer through which the Ingress controller pods are exposed externally.
 The external address of the service is used when reporting the status of Ingress resources.

 	Requires :option:`-report-ingress-status`.

+.. option:: -global-configuration <string>

+	A GlobalConfiguration resource for global configuration of the Ingress Controller.
+If the flag is set, but the Ingress Controller is not able to fetch the corresponding resource from Kubernetes API, the Ingress Controller will fail to start.

+	Format: ``<namespace>/<name>``

+	Requires :option:`-enable-custom-resources`.

 .. option:: -health-status